 Late February: Offer Notification & Notification of Placement

-We understand you may have questions that are not be covered within the application or on this website.
-As a way to help you obtain all the information you will need, we have designed information sessions across campus.
+We understand you may have questions about the RA position that may not be covered within the application or on this website.
+As a way to help you obtain all the information you will need, we have designated information sessions across campus.
 A brief presentation will be followed by a question and answer session hosted by a member of the hiring committee.
 Attendance at one of these sessions below is mandatory to proceed in the RA Selection process.

-Each session will include: clarifying the RA role, going over common questions about study abroad, compensation, training, the policy on outside employment, and finally, what to expect from the selection process.
+Each hour session will include: clarification of the RA role, common questions about study abroad, compensation review, training dates and expectations, expectations regarding outside employment, and finally, what to expect from the selection process.

-Again, attendance at one of these sessions below is mandatory, so plan accordingly.
+Again, full attendance at one of these sessions below is mandatory, so plan accordingly.

 Information Session Dates: